SHAHCoinvip/shahcoin/src/minisketch/doc/math.md

 A sketch, for the purpose of this description, can be seen as a "set checksum" with two peculiar properties:

 * Sketches have a predetermined capacity, and when the number of elements in the set is not higher than the capacity, minisketch will always recover the entire set from the sketch.
-A sketch of *b*-bit elements with capacity *c* can be stored in *bc* bits.
+A sketch of *b*-bit elements with capacity *c* can be stored in *bc* shahbits.
 * The sketches of two sets can be combined by adding them (XOR) to obtain a sketch of the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) between the two sets (*i.e.*, all elements that occur in one but not both input sets).

 This overview explains how sets can be converted into a sketch and how a set can be recovered from a sketch.